-Wait, what is Transactional Content Management?
-Simply put, it’s focused on document-driven business processes instead of collaborative or creative processes.
-You’ve probably experience the different between document and collaborative driven processes in your organization.
-Let me guess, you’ve already created flourishing collaborative and creative content management SharePoint sites, but when applying the same methods to more transactional means, like Invoice Processing, your SharePoint site flops.
+Wait, what is transactional content management?
+Simply put, it's focused on document-driven business processes instead of collaborative or creative processes.
+You've probably experienced the difference between document- and collaborative-driven processes in your organization.
+Let me guess—you've already created flourishing collaborative and creative content management SharePoint sites but, when applying the same methods to more transactional means, like Invoice Processing, your SharePoint site flops.

-Don’t let SharePoint Transactional Content Management (TCM) get you down though.
+Don't let SharePoint transactional content management (TCM) get you down though.
 We have four tips you can use to implement a flourishing TCM site too.
 Need a deeper dive?
-Call us to schedule some time to talk to our TCM experts.

 This tip may seem obvious, but you'd be surprised just how many departments begin creating a SharePoint site without any actual planning ahead.
 They just start building out their site, set permissions, and hope that their users actually begin to adopt the new site.
 But instead, what many admins and managers realize is that their new site collects dust while old, outdated systems continue.

 In most cases, spontaneously creating collaborative sites around a project or client works.
-However, transactional content just isn’t the same as collaborative, since they are meant more for the long term.
+However, transactional content just isn't the same as collaborative since they're meant more for the long term.
 So much more structure and planning needs to happen for your SharePoint transactional content management site.

 - If you could make this process more efficient, what would you do?

 - Where is the easiest place to store documents for this process?
-What are your feelings of SharePoint?
+What are your feelings about SharePoint?